navjotsagoo/pcf-aws-govcloud/README.md

 After successful launch, stop the Ops Manager VM and take a snapshot.
 > Select VM --> Actions --> Image --> Create Image

-Create a new EBS volume of the earlier stemcell vm snapshot.
-We will call this `stemcell-source` disk.
+Create a new EBS volume `stemcell-source` from the earlier Stemcell vm snapshot.
 > Select Snapshot --> Actions --> Create Volume

-Create a new EBS volume 5x the size of `stemcell-source` disk.
+Create a new EBS volume `stemcell-temp` 5x the size of stemcell-source disk.
-> Create Volume --> --> select size: 50G --> name 'stemcell-temp'
+> Create Volume --> --> select size: 50 GB

-Create a new EBS volume of the earlier Ops Manager vm snapshot.
-We will call this `opsmanager-source` disk.
+Create a new EBS volume `opsmanager-source` from the earlier Ops Manager vm snapshot.
 > Select Snapshot --> Actions --> Create Volume

-Create a new EBS volume 5x the size of `opsmanager-source` disk
+Create a new EBS volume `opsmanager-temp` 5x the size of opsmanager-source disk
-> Create Volume --> select size: 500G --> name 'opsmanager-temp'
+> Create Volume --> select size: 500 GB

 ## Create a disk copy for each volume
 Launch a generic ubuntu vm in AWS commercial us-east-1 region.
 SSH into this vm.

 ### Stemcell
 Attach the `stemcell-source` disk to generic VM.
-Select volume --> Actions --> Attach Volume.
 >  /dev/xvdf

 Attach `stemcell-temp` disk to generic VM